aereaco/nexus/ux/README.md

 # Nexus - UX

-This directory is a fork of Datastar for the interactivity and reactive frontend logic.
+This directory manages the interactivity layer that defines the dynamic "feel" and responsiveness of applications.
+It is based on a fork of Datastar.